Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation: Introduction

+be the magnetization vector at position $x$ and time $t$, where the vectors $\be_{j}$, $j=1,2,3$, are the standard Cartesian basis vectors for $\R^{3}$, $\mathbb{S}^2$ is the unit sphere in $\R^3$ and then $\|\bm(x, t)\|=1$.
+The position $x$ is taken on the real line orientated as $\be_{1}$.
+Then, the Heisenberg ferromagnet equation reads (in non-dimensional form):

+Equation \eqref{eq:HF1a} is the well-known continuous limit of the (quantum) ferromagnetic Heisenberg chain in a constant field when the wavelength of the excited modes is larger than the lattice distance (see, for instance, \cite{Aharoni} for a detailed discussion, or \cite{Fogedby1980} for a quick derivation; the effects of the discreteness of the lattice on the classical continuum limit of the Heisenberg chain are discussed in \cite{LakPorDan1980}).
+We assume that the constant spin field of the ground state of the Heisenberg chain points is $\be_3$.
+Then the boundary condition \eqref{eq:HF1b} has been chosen in analogy to the boundary condition for the uni-axial Landau-Lifshitz equation with perpendicular anisotropy (easy-axis).
+Finally, we observe that in the right-hand side of \eqref{eq:HF1a} one can add a term of the form $h\,\bm\wedge\be_3$, $h\in\R$, which can be scaled out by a convenient change of variables (\textit{e.g.} see \cite{Fogedby1980, HoeSom2012}).

-It is well known that \eqref{eq:HF1} is integrable in the sense that it is possible to find a Lax pair associated with it (see \cite{T}).
-For later (notational) convenience, let us briefly recall that if $V$ is a $2\times 2$ invertible matrix depending on position $z\in\R$, time $t\in\R$, and a spectral parameter $\lambda$, the Lax pair associated to \eqref{eq:HF1} is given by:
+It is well known that \eqref{eq:HF1} is integrable (see, for instance, \cite{Fogedby1980} for a brief time-line of the early original results on integrability).
+Localized, propagating, solitary waves (as well as periodic wave train solutions) had been derived in \cite{NakSas1974, LakRuiTho1976, Tjon}.
+In \cite{Lak}, Lakshmanan proved that \eqref{eq:HF1} has an infinite number of constants of motion and showed that the associated energy and current densities can be given in terms of the solutions of the nonlinear Schr\"{o}dinger equation \cite{ZS}.
+In \cite{T}, Takhtajan showed that \eqref{eq:HF1} admits a Lax pair representation.
+Let us briefly recall here that, if $V$ is a $2\times 2$ invertible matrix depending on position $x\in\R$, time $t\in\R$, and a spectral parameter $\lambda$, then (see \cite{T}) the Lax pair $\left(\bA,\bB\right)$ associated to \eqref{eq:HF1} is given by: